Project-MONAI/tutorials/auto3dseg/README.md

 ## Installation

 **Auto3DSeg** is a GPU based application.
-The minimum requirement is a single GPU with more than 16GB of RAM, which supports PyTorch version 1.7+.
+The minimum requirement is a single GPU with more than 16GB RAM, which supports PyTorch version 1.7+.

 **Auto3DSeg** is a direct application of the MONAI library.
 To use **Auto3DSeg**, MONAI needs to be installed following the [official instructions](https://docs.monai.io/en/stable/installation.html).
 Alternatively, user can run scripts inside the [MONAI docker container](https://hub.docker.com/r/projectmonai/monai).
 Meanwhile, additional Python libraries need to be installed as well with the following command.